 Strengthening access controls

 82% of data breaches involve a human element, according to Verizon.
 Therefore, strengthening user access controls with a zero-trust architecture is a good strategy.
-Zero trust follows the approach of “never trust, always verify”, whereby users and devices should only be granted access to apps that they are authorized for and only after their credentials have been verified.
-Access should be continuously monitored for a change in user or device behavior, which can then be terminated if the risk surpasses predefined levels.
+Zero trust follows the approach of “never trust, always verify”, whereby users and devices should only be granted access to apps that they are authorised for and only after their credentials have been verified.
+Access should be continuously monitored for a change in user or device behaviour, which can then be terminated if the risk surpasses predefined levels.

 2. Physical and Technical Security